abiodunjames/Sales-demand-forecast/README.md

 ## Forecasting Sales Demand Using Amazon Forecast

 [Wikipedia](https://en.wikipedia.org/wiki/Forecasting) defines Forecasting as the process of making predictions of the future based on past and present data and most commonly by analysis of trends.
-History is fileed with humans making predictions by looking at trends and drawing conclusions from patterns.
+History is filled with humans making predictions by looking at trends and drawing conclusions from patterns.

 For businesses, the ability to forecast the future and make an informed business decision is critical to their survival.
 Many organizations' traditional methods of generating forecasts from historical data often struggle to generate an accurate prediction from large data and data with irregular trends.